With 8,000 employees and 17,000 farmer members, we work every day to build a diverse, sustainable and attractive agricultural sector.

-Agroecology, organic, converting to organic...
-We are convinced that there must be as many agricultural models as there are types of consumer.
-Therefore, whatever the production method chosen, we are ALL committed to a process of progress to develop sustainable agriculture, which lays the foundation for the development of agri-food chains that create value.
-A value shared between consumers, the region, the planet, and us, the farmers and employees of Eureden.
+We are convinced that there must continue to be as many different agricultural models as there are different types of consumer.
+So, whatever production method we choose, we are ALL committed to making progress to develop a plural and sustainable agriculture.

 Our many working tools – the land, water and biodiversity – are fragile resources that we need to preserve.
 Faced with these resource issues, and with the desire to create a positive impact on the environment, we have embarked on a profound transformation of our production models through the Cultivons Autrement approach.